Sam-Opdahl/Picture-Scramble/README.md

 # Picture-Scramble
 An Android image unscrambling game

-This game has a few different images which can be unscrambled, a simple high score system, and has 3 difficutlies.
+This game has a few different images which can be unscrambled, a simple high score system, and has 3 difficulties.
 The higher the difficulty, the more pieces the image gets split into.

 Here is a screenshot: